itp-dwd/2020-spring/guides/full-stack-checklist.md

 # Full Stack Checklist

-This guide serves as a checklist for the things you've learned how to use, or learned about in this class.
+This guide serves as a review of all of the technological things we've learned in this class!

 ## Front End
 - [ ]  HTML